Dependent Personality Disorder

-Individuals with dependent personality disorder have great difficulty making everyday decisions (such as what clothes to wear) without an excessive advice and reassurance from others.
+Individuals with dependent personality disorder have great difficulty making everyday decisions (such as what clothes to wear) without excessive advice and reassurance from others.
 These individuals tend to be passive and allow other people (normally one other person) to take the initiative and assume responsibility for most major areas of their lives.
 Adults with this disorder typically depend on a parent or spouse to decide where they should live, what kind of job they should have, and which people to befriend.
-Adolescents with this disorder may allow a parent to decide the clothes to wear, with whom they should associate, how they should spend free time, and what school or college to attend.
+Adolescents with this disorder may allow a parent to decide the clothes to wear, with whom they should associate, how they should spend their free time, and what school or college to attend.

 They may go to extreme lengths to obtain nurturance and support from others, even to the point of volunteering for unpleasant tasks if such behavior will bring the care that they need.
 Individuals with this disorder feel uncomfortable or helpless when alone, because of their exaggerated fears of being unable to care for themselves.
-When a close relationship ends (such as a breakup with a lover or the death of a caregiver), individuals with dependent personality disorder may urgently seek another relationship to provide the care and support they need.
-They are often preoccupied with fears of being left to care for themselves.

-This condition is inflexible, maladaptive, and can cause dysfunction and distress.
+The condition is inflexible, maladaptive, and can cause dysfunction and distress.

-A pervasive and excessive need to be taken care of that leads to submissive and clinging behavior and fears of separation, beginning by early adulthood and present in a variety of contexts, as indicated by five (or more) of the following:
+A pervasive and excessive need to be taken care of that leads to submissive and clinging behavior and fears of separation, beginning by early adulthood and present in a variety of contexts, as indicated by five or more of the following:

 Has difficulty making everyday decisions without an excessive amount of advice and reassurance from others.